 The cognitive aspect of empathy is perspective taking and the affective aspect is emotion.
 Roots of Empathy educates both the mind and the heart.

-Empathy is a key ingredient to responsible citizenship and responsive parenting.
-Information on infant safety and development helps children to be more aware of issues of infant vulnerability such as Sudden Infant Death Syndrome (SIDS), Shaken Baby Syndrome, Fetal Alcohol Spectrum Disorder (FASD) and second hand smoke.
+Empathy is a key ingredient of responsible citizenship and responsive parenting.
+Information on infant safety and development helps children to be more aware of issues of infant vulnerability such as Sudden Infant Death Syndrome (SIDS), Shaken Baby Syndrome, Fetal Alcohol Spectrum Disorder (FASD) and second-hand smoke.
 Observations of a loving parent-child relationship give children a model of responsible parenting.

 The curriculum is comprehensive and attuned to the development and interests of the children.
-The 639-page curriculum is divided into nine themes, with three classroom visits supporting each theme (a pre-family visit, family visit and post-family visit) for a total of 27 visits.
-Each of the nine themes is further broken down into four age ranges:
+The curriculum is divided into nine themes, with three classroom visits supporting each theme (a pre-family visit, family visit and post-family visit) for a total of 27 classes.
+Each of the nine themes is further broken down into four age ranges in elementary/primary schools.

 The Roots of Empathy curriculum addresses the affective side of education, but the activities have many links to the classroom curriculum.
 For example, pupils use math skills when they calculate and chart the baby’s weight and measurements.
 Literature is used as a way to open the door to feelings and perspective taking.
 The discussion and reflection that follows builds solidarity and empathy.
 Art plays a large role as children paint their inner feelings which they cannot say with words.
 Music stirs powerful feelings.
 It speaks to everyone regardless of language or culture and builds solidarity.